grafana/grafana/docs/sources/setup-grafana/configure-grafana/_index.md

 ### migration_locking

-Sets to `false` to disable database locking during the migrations.
+Set to `false` to disable database locking during the migrations.
 Default is true.

 ### locking_attempt_timeout_sec